fastoch/DevOps_Full_Course/README.md

 ## Leveraging Docker's "layer caching"

-Docker builds images in layers, caching unchanged layers to speed up rebuilds.
-The idea is to not re-run the same task if not necessary, in order to optimize time and image size.
+Docker images consist of stacked layers, where each instruction (like FROM, RUN, or COPY) generates a new layer on top of the prior ones.
+Docker's layer caching speeds up image builds by reusing unchanged layers from previous builds.

+During `docker build`, Docker scans instructions sequentially:
+- if a layer matches an existing cached version exactly, it reuses it instantly
+- A change in any instruction invalidates that layer and all subsequent ones, forcing rebuilds from that point

+>[!tip]
+>Order instructions to place rarely changing steps first, like copying dependency files before the application source code.

 ## Why should we use multi-stage for building our Docker images?

 Multi-stage builds separate build-time dependencies (Node/npm) from runtime needs (Nginx), reducing image size, improving security, and speeding up deployments.
 What results of the first stage is not included in the final image.

+Combining Docker's layer caching capability and Multi-stage image building allows us to optimize our image size and to deploy our application faster.

 9/19